-Only VA authorized personnel users can access the system to perform administrative and maintenance jobs.
+Authorized VA users of Millennium can access the system to perform their healthcare clinical functions.
+Authorized system administrative users can access the system to perform maintenance jobs.

 8.2 Will VA contractors have access to the system and the PII?
 If yes, what involvement will contractors have with the design and maintenance of the system?
 Has a contractor confidentiality agreement, Business Associate Agreement (BAA), or a Non-Disclosure Agreement (NDA) been developed for contractors who work on the system?